Genetics, Rheumatology, Infection, Immunology and Dermatology

-- Dermatology has also received £3M of NIHR Programme Grant funding to investigate treatment response and patient adherence in paediatric eczema, palmoplantar pustulosis and xeroderma pigmentosum
+- Dermatology has also received £3M of National Institute for Health Research (NIHR) Programme Grant funding to investigate treatment response and patient adherence in paediatric eczema, palmoplantar pustulosis and xeroderma pigmentosum

 - The HIV unit is carrying out pioneering research investigating candidate drugs for HIV Pre-exposure prophylaxis.
-It is part of the pan-BRC HIV CURE programme which has been awarded two MRC Developmental Clinical Studies grants in 18 months and will commence recruitment to a high profile HIV vaccine study funded by International Aids Vaccine Initiative (IAVI) and the Bill and Melinda Gates foundation.
+It is part of the Biomedical Research Centre (BRC) HIV CURE programme which has been awarded two MRC Developmental Clinical Studies grants in 18 months and will commence recruitment to a high profile HIV vaccine study funded by International Aids Vaccine Initiative (IAVI) and the Bill and Melinda Gates foundation

 The GRIID CAG has attained national accreditation as an Arthritis UK Research Experimental Treatment Centre, establishing an early phase facility within Guy’s Clinical Research Facility that in partnership with Quintiles is developing on-site first-in-man clinical trials.

 The GRIID CAG is 1 of 11 centres in England to lead phase 1 of the NHS England 100k Genome Project.
 At least 80 percent of rare diseases (that collectively affect about 3% of the population) are genomic with half of new cases found in children.
 Knowledge of the whole genome sequence will provide invaluable clues to the cause of some rare diseases and help point the way to new treatments.
 As most rare diseases are inherited, the genomes of the affected individual (usually a child) plus two of their closest blood relatives will be included to pinpoint the cause of the condition.